 Ambulance staff assessment of pain in people living with dementia

-An exciting opportunity to apply for a fully funded PhD position in the College of Arts, Technology and Environment, UWE Bristol.
+An exciting opportunity to apply for a fully funded PhD position in the College of Health, Science and Society, UWE Bristol.

 The expected start date of these studentships is 1 October 2023.